My Adventures with Superman: Accolades

-Future
+Other media

 Comic book series

-A comic book miniseries based on My Adventures with Superman was released in June 2024, written by series producer and comics writer Josie Campbell and drawn by artist Pablo M. Collar.
+A six issue comic book miniseries based on My Adventures with Superman with the same name, written by series producer and comics writer Josie Campbell and drawn by artist Pablo M. Collar, was published by DC Comics between June 4 and November 6, 2024.
 The comic series picks up from the end of season one and serves as a bridge to season two of the series.
-Campbell stated that the comic series is an unproduced story in season one, and that it would connect "emotionally" with the second season.
+The series was first announced in March of that year with Campbell stating that the comic series is an unproduced story from season one, and that it would connect "emotionally" with the second season.

 Spin-off

 In February 2025, a spin-off series titled My Adventures with Green Lantern was announced to be in development.
 The series will take place in the same timeline as My Adventures with Superman and will explore and expand on that universe.
 The series will focus on Jessica Cruz, a teenager who is chosen to become part of the Green Lantern Corps and ends up facing the consequences of an ancient war between the Green Lantern Corps and its enemies.
 The series will be produced by DC Studios and Warner Bros.
 Animation, with My Adventures with Superman co-showrunner Jake Wyatt as executive producer.
 In August 2025, the series was described, by Wyatt, as "fun", as he stated, on social media "if you hate fun, you are gonna have a real bad time."
 It was also reported that DC Studios will produce the project, while Studio Mir will animate the series, with Sarah Noonan and Agnes Kim as casting directors, and a casting call noted that those who can sing and are 18 or older, able to play a 14-15 year old Latina character, Jessica, who is said to be "lovable, relatable, plucky, overthinker, [and a] ball of anxiety."
+Jessica Cruz appeared in the second episode of the third season of My Adventures with Superman, voiced by Auliʻi Cravalho.